thibaultcha/TCBlobDownload/README.md

 > If you are developing for iOS 7+, please consider using [TCBlobDownloadSwift](https://github.com/thibaultCha/TCBlobDownloadSwift).

+> However, TCBlobDownload is still maintained and relevant for iOS 5+ projects.

 TCBlobDownload uses **NSOperations** to download large files (typically videos, music... well: BLOBs) using **NSURLConnection** in background threads.

 Tested with files from ~150MB to ~1.2GB, mostly videos.